AliceWonderMiscreations/CCM/docs/ClassLoader.md

 My goal with it is to ‘Keep It Simple, Silly’ - something that annoys the hell out of me with many auto-loaders out there.

-Anyway, applications will need to explicitly require the path to the auto- loading class in their auto-loader script:
+PHP applications will need to explicitly require the path to the auto- loading class in their application specific `autoload.php` script:

-    require_once('/usr/share/ccm/ClassLoader.php');
+    require('/usr/share/ccm/ClassLoader.php');

-Then the auto-loader for the application will need to create an instance of the
+The the `autoloader.php` for the application will need to create an instance of the
 class:

     $CCM = new \CCM\ClassLoader();